Grid Fill Tool for Autodesk Maya 2025

 Iterating over Columns

-With the intermediate vertices in place, I created the edges perpendicular to the starting edge.
-For the starting and opposite “column” vertices, I offset the outermost “row” vertices by 2, in order to exclude the corners:
+With the intermediate vertices in place, I created the edges (columns) perpendicular to the initial bisecting edge.
+For the starting and opposite column vertices, I offset the outermost row vertices by two to exclude the corners:

 colBeginEdge = cmds.polyEvaluate(sl[0], edge=True)